ethereum-optimism/optimism/specs/fault-proof-vm.md

 Each read operation increases the `preimageOffset` by the number of bytes requested (capped at 4 bytes).

 ## Exceptions
-The FPVM may throw an exception rather than output a post-state to signal an invalid state transition.
-Nominally, the FPVM must throw an exception in the following cases:
+The FPVM may raise an exception rather than output a post-state to signal an invalid state transition.
+Nominally, the FPVM must raise an exception in at least the following cases:
-- invalid instruction (either via an invalid opcode or an instruction referencing registers outside the general purpose registers).
+- Invalid instruction (either via an invalid opcode or an instruction referencing registers outside the general purpose registers).
 - Pre-image read at an offset larger than the size of the pre-image.

+VM implementations may raise an exception in other cases that is specific to the implementation.
+For example, an on-chain FPVM that relies on pre-supplied merkle proofs of memory access may raise an exception if the supplied merkle root proof doees not match the pre-state `memRoot`.